 Our People & Heritage

 The Shire of Manjimup is proud of its natural and cultural heritage and works with the community to protect, enhance and interpret this.
+Council endorsed the Shires first Reconciliation Action Plan (RAP) in 2021 acknowledging the significant Aboriginal Heritage in this region.
 The Shire's Planning and Environment Department is responsible for the protection of cultural heritage through the provisions of the Local Planning Scheme.
 It also is responsible for the operation of the Municipal Heritage Inventory for the Shire.
-The Community Services Directorate supports the development of heritage interpretation in response to community and tourism needs and according to the Shire of Manjimup Heritage Connections Project Implementation Plan.
+The Community Services Directorate supports the development of heritage interpretation in response to community and tourism needs.

-There are a number of historical societies in the Shire of Manjimup.
+The Manjimup Heritage Park hosts a number of regionally and nationally significant collections.
+There are a number of museums and historical societies in the Shire of Manjimup.
 They collect, record, classify and preserve historic records and engage with the local community and visitors in interpretation of the area's history.